HosseinFarah/Cosmetics-online-store/readme.md

 This project is a Flask-based web application that provides user authentication, product management, ticketing system, and e-commerce functionalities.
 The application supports multiple languages and includes features for both regular users and administrators.

+## Project Overview

+Helmi Shop was created with the aim of offering our customers the best and highest quality products.
+The Helmi Shop cosmetics store offers a wide selection of famous brands for beauty lovers.
+In this online store, you can find all kinds of cosmetic products, including creams, cosmetics, perfumes, and skin and hair care products.
+You can safely buy your beauty products and benefit from high-quality products and services.

 ## Features

 - User Authentication (Login, Registration, Password Reset)